Mathurkarishma/tv-networks-efficiency/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running, download the `Analyst_Dataset` Excel file and the `TV_Networks` Python file.
+To get a local copy up and running, download the `Analyst_Dataset.xlsx` Excel file and the `TV_Networks.py` Python file.
 Then run the code in an IDE software, such as Spyder.
 Save them in the same folder.

 <!-- USAGE EXAMPLES -->
 ## Usage